 - Born July 14, 1929 in Pittsburgh, PA USA

 - Died March 16, 2008 in Bethel Park, PA USA

 "[Branch] Rickey took me aside for ten pitches and taught me how to throw a knuckleball. . .
 Against Pittsburgh that day I threw 96 knuckleballs . . ." - Bob Purkey

 Signed by the Pittsburgh Pirates in 1948, Purkey came to the majors in 1954 but didn't manage a winning record with them (the team was always well under .500).
-After the 1957 season he was traded to the Cincinnati Reds and immediately blossomed, going 17-11 and getting named to his first All-Star team.
-He went 17-11 for the club again in 1960 and 16-12 the following year, as the Reds reached the World Series.
-In the postseason, he threw a complete game but took the loss in Game 3 and was in a later game used out of the bullpen.
+After the 1957 season he was traded to the Cincinnati Reds and immediately blossomed, going 17-11 and getting named to his first All-Star team in 1958.
+He went 17-11 for the club again in 1960 and 16-12 in 1961, as the Reds reached the World Series.
+In the postseason against the New York Yankees, he threw a complete game but took the loss in Game 3 and was in a later game used out of the bullpen.
 He had his best season in 1962, going 23-5 with a 2.81 ERA and 18 complete games and finishing tied for third in Cy Young Award voting behind winner Don Drysdale.

 Purkey later established an insurance agency in Pennsylvania which he ran for over 30 years.